buyekeobare/alx_javascript/html_js_validation/README.md

 5. How can you implement basic form validation using JavaScript?

-By using the validate() function in JavaScript
+By manually checking form field with conditional statements

 6. How can you handle form submissions and perform data validation using JavaScript?

-By manually extracting form data and validating it using conditional statements
+By listening for the submit event on the form and executing validation logic